anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

-in the discovery of authoritative RIR servers, as the process outlined in [@!RFC9224], which uses IANA allocations, does not account for transfers of resources between RIRs. [@!RFC7480, section 4.3] instructs servers to ignore unknown query parameters.
+in the discovery of authoritative RIR servers, as the process outlined in [@!RFC9224], which uses IANA allocations, does not account for transfers of resources between RIRs. [@!RFC7480, section 4.3] instructs servers to ignore unknown query parameters (where "unknown" generally means no defined implementation behavior).
 As it relates to issuing URLs for redirects, servers MUST NOT blindly copy query parameters from a request to a redirect URL as query parameters may contain sensitive information, such as security credentials, not relevant to the target server of the URL.
-Following the advice in [@!RFC7480], servers SHOULD only place query parameters in redirect URLs when it is known by the origin server (the server issuing the redirect) that the target server (the server referenced by the redirect) can process the query parameter and the contents of the query parameter are appropriate to be received by the target.
+Following the advice in [@!RFC7480], servers SHOULD only place query parameters in redirect URLs when it is known by the origin server (the server issuing the redirect) that the target server (the server referenced by the redirect) can process the query parameter and the target server is the proper target of the contents of the query parameter.
+A> issue #55

 # Extension Author Considerations {#extension_author_considerations}